rrruko/squigly-trace/README.md

 + R, G and B are the red, green, and blue components
 + RGB should be 0-1 for REF and can be any positive number for EM

-squigly-trace doesn't use mtl files bc that format is based on Phong shading and this is a raytracer, hence only the diffuse color can be relevant and the rest is just noise.
+squigly-trace doesn't use mtl files because that format is based on Phong shading and this is a raytracer, hence only the diffuse color can be relevant and the rest is just noise.
 My test models don't need many materials so it's not too much work to just manually enter the material data.

 # Resources